 This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

-Malaysia is ranked among the top business-friendly nations in Asia, thanks to continuous regulatory improvements and digital reforms.
+Malaysia is ranked among the top business-friendly nations in Asia, thanks to ongoing regulatory reforms and digital initiatives.

 Within the ASEAN region, Malaysia ranks among the top three economies for ease of doing business, trailing only Singapore and ahead of Thailand, Vietnam, and Indonesia.
 This strong regional position continues to attract global companies seeking to establish operations in Southeast Asia.